-A current, regularly updated care plan for each resident should be kept by the staff.
+A current, regularly updated Care Plan for each resident should be kept by the staff.

-- ☐ How will you and those closest to you be involved in your care plan? ☐ What are the registered nurse hours and the caregiver to resident ratio? - Is there regular input from other health professionals, e.g. a physiotherapist? - What qualifications do the caregivers have? - ☐ What are the conditions relating to having your own GP?
+- □ How will you and those closest to you be involved in your Care Plan? - □ What are the Registered Nurse hours and the caregiver to resident ratio? - □ Is there regular input from other health professionals, e.g. a physiotherapist? - □ What qualifications do the caregivers have? - □ What are the conditions relating to having your own GP?
 (If you keep your own GP you may find this costs more.)
-Is it practical to keep your GP? - ☐ Is there a house GP on call at all times? - ☐ If your level of care changes will you have to move to another room/facility?
+Is it practical to keep your GP? - \Box Is there a house GP on call at all times? - □ If your level of care changes will you have to move to another room/care home?